 Sadly, there is no free trial for Sucuri, however the main site offers a money back guarantee within 30 days if users aren't satisfied.

 OnWebChange is one of the most versatile and useful tools when it comes to defacement protection.
 Since it was originally developed by Briton Tom Carnell in 2009 the service has exploded and can boast tens of thousands of users.
 This is due in part to the sophisticated monitoring features.
 In the first instance, users can select one or more areas to monitor within a web page.
 This is ideal if you maintain pages with dynamic content.

 OnWebChange will notify you each time a change takes place, either via email or via push notifications in Android/iOS.
 Power Users can also use a HTTP CallBacks with their own login data to adjust website content automatically e.g. to restore a defaced page.
 Furthermore, users can use multi-region tracking which allows you to visit the web pages as if you were visiting them from different geographic regions around the world.

 The generous free tier offers subscribers advanced CSS (Page Content Selection) as well as the ability to scan both PDF and plain text files for changes.
 Free tier users are permitted a maximum of 3 tracked sites a month.
 Checks are made up to 30 times (roughly once a day).

-Premium subscribers such as those who opt for the 'Solo' package for $1.40 (£1.05) a month, benefit from advanced features such as unlimited trackers and checks every 60 minutes.
+Premium subscribers such as those who opt for the 'Standard' package for $3.10 (£2.55) a month, benefit from advanced features such as unlimited trackers and checks every 60 minutes.
 The highest tier of subscription called "Turbo-100", enables 5 minute tracking with some additional features.